bcgov/von/docs/_how_to/IIW Demo Guide.md

     ![Get Verified]({{ '/assets/images/IIWDemoScreenShots/IIW_getverified_email.png' | relative_url }}){: .align-center}

 3. Use one of the invitations:
-   * If the invitation is on your IOS device, click the link to open Streetcred.
+   * If the invitation is on your mobile device, click the link to open the Streetcred app.
    * If the invitation is on a desktop device, use your Streetcred app to scan the QR code.
    * If you are using some other agent, copy the invitation and paste as appropriate into that agent.